Brooklyn Beckham and Nicola Peltz are married: photo

 brooklyn parents, Victoria Beckham And David BeckhamThere weren’t only celebrities in attendance.
 Eva Longoria, Gordon Ramsay, Serena Williams And Alexis Ohanian Among the guests who were photographed at the wedding were.

 Before becoming Mr. and Mrs., the couple revealed that they were planning a Jewish wedding and that they wanted to be traditional.
-The ambitious cook wanted to wear a yarmulke, and the lovers did not want to see each …
+The aspiring cook wanted to wear a yarmulke, and the lovers didn’t want to see each other on their wedding day before walking down the aisle.

 Read Full News